Emergence of quantum dynamics from chaos: The case of prequantum cat maps: The relationship between prequantum and quantum Hilbert spaces

-Since the classical translation by $x\in \R^{2n}$ is obtained as the time-$1$ flow generated by the Hamiltonian $z\mapsto\sigma(z,x)$, it is reasonable to call $\rho_N(x)$ a quantum translation: in light of the previous relation, it is nothing but the time-$1$ propagator generated by the corresponding quantum Hamiltonian.
+Since classical translation by $x\in \mathbb{R}^{2n}$ is the time-$1$ flow generated by the Hamiltonian $z\mapsto\sigma(z,x)$, it is reasonable to call $\rho_N(x)$ a quantum translation as it is the time-$1$ propagator generated by the corresponding quantum Hamiltonian.

-A second reason to call each operator $\rho_N(x)$ a quantum translation is that it satisfies the following exact Egorov property:
+Another reason is that $\rho_N(x)$ satisfies the following exact Egorov property:

-We refer the reader to \cite{zworski} for any necessary refreshers on Weyl quantization on $\R^n$, symbol classes such as $S(1)$, and standard results in semiclassical analysis.
+We refer the reader to \cite{zworski12} for any necessary refreshers on Weyl quantization on $\mathbb{R}^n$, symbol classes such as $S(1)$, and standard results in semiclassical analysis.